-KM is a set of systematic practices and processes that pursue the creation, distribution and implementation of the knowledge generated in the organizations, in order to improve the organizational and personal development, ultimately for generating competitive advantages.
+KM is a set of systematic practices and processes that pursue the creation, distribution, and implementation of the knowledge generated in the organizations, in order to improve organizational and personal development, ultimately for generating competitive advantages.

 Allow us to reflect reality into identifiable items, but :

 - are not structured,

 - say nothing about the things, their purpose or interpretation,

 - do not have an assessment about their own importance.

 Data can be considered raw material for knowledge creation, but they are not knowledge and can be transformed into knowledge or not.

 When we structure a set of data in a rational way, and we give them an objective or purpose, we are managing some type of information.

 Is the result of analyzing information, which implies adding value in order to reach a solution or decision in a real situation.
 It is also an added value for organizations because it allows them to reach goals or to face demands.

 For organizations, knowledge is what allows them to generate competitive advantages and satisfy market demands.
 But not all knowledge is a competitive advantage for organizations, only those that can generate economic value that is named core or essential knowledge.
 This knowledge usually is intangible assets, like intellectual assets or intellectual capital.